fdeblasio/pokeemerald-expansion/notes.md

 - Find other ways to increase amount of encounters while still having 4-5 Pokémon per pool
 - Add new defines (but keep current ones) for overworld sprites that line up with trainers for easier use
 - Double check that only Devon employees use DEVON_EMPLOYEES and only non-Devon use MAN_2
-- Use either SCIENTIST_1 or 2 for Cozmo/Stern and use the other for generic scientists
 - Add caves and more areas to Safari Zone for more postgame mons
     - Make them themed like ice and fire.
 Maybe can add legendaries
 - Battle Environments: